The ‘rock of Ares’ (God of war) near the Acropolis is where Paul preached during his visit in Athens before heading to Corinth.

 ● The tour is fairly easy.

-● Kenchreai also offers a chance for a quick swim.
+● Kenchreai also offers a chance for a swim.